import yfinance as yf

 7.5 Confidence level, Type I Error and p-value

-For each value of a t-statistic, there is a corresponding pvalue.
-We can relate both values in the following figure of the t-Student PDF:
+For each t-Statistic there is a corresponding p-value.
+The relationship is shown in the following figure of the t-Student PDF:

 For a 95% confidence level and 2-tailed pvalue, the critical t value is close to 2 (is not exactly 2); it can change according to N, the # of observation of the sample.